 Through customer segmentation and personalized marketing campaigns, you can reduce the risk of showing ads to uninterested consumers.
 This clearly increases the efficiency of the campaign and hence produces ROI-producing efforts.

 By focusing on a specific subset of prospects, your competitiveness in that market segment will automatically increase.
 If your product or service primarily caters to working women, putting your time and money towards targeting them will yield the maximum conversions.
 This will also ensure brand recall and loyalty, eliminating other competitors.

 4. Reduced Time and Money

-Launching marketing campaigns is a costly affair and it’s important to strategize and cut your expenses and time at every stage.
-Channelizing your campaign’s budget towards prioritized customer segments that are more likely to engage and convert is going to reduce the time, resources and money spent when compared to the regular campaigning across all segments.
+Launching marketing campaigns is a costly affair, and it’s important to strategize and cut your expenses and time at every stage.
+Channelizing your campaign’s budget towards prioritized customer segments that are more likely to engage and convert will reduce the time, resources, and money spent compared to the regular campaigning across all segments.

 5. Better Relationships and Customer Retention

 This whole process of market segmentation leads to a better understanding of your customers in aspects involving their age, preferences, income level, buying behavior, etc. That ultimately helps you serve their needs better.
 Also, the improved relationships make it harder for the customers to leave you, leading to greater customer retention.

 With countless ways to divide customers into groups, you need to understand the types of market segmentation to choose the best strategy.

 There are four main types of marketing segmentation strategies.